 Students in the Doctor of Education in Educational Administration and Supervision study to become effective leaders in Pre-K to grade 12 schools in the U.S. They use research-proven methods to guide their thinking about schools to support innovative and responsive models of education.
+The program allows students to build an area of research specialization that caters to their professional goals and/or personal interests.
+Students could develop a program that prepares to serve a PreK-12 district, become faculty in educational leadership, or assume a leadership role in a public or private organization.

 Admission to the EdD in Educational Administration and Supervision